kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 > **NOTE:** Running the installation script deletes any previously existing cluster from your Minikube.

+> **Note:** By default logging and monitoring sub-components are installed on minikube.
+Although these components can be installed if required.
+The installation instructions are mentioned [here](../../../resources/README.md)

 To install Kyma, follow these steps:

 1. Change the working directory to `installation`: